-S Cost: additional \$75 million over 10 years

-S Rates impact: The average impact is approximately \$88 introduced over 3 years for each property with a water connection over the next three years.
+- S Cost: additional \$75 million over 10 years - S Rates impact: The average impact is approximately \$88 introduced over 3 years for each property with a water connection.

 Reduce programme of work to meet current budget

 With inflation and shortages, Council simply can't do all our planned work within our current budget.
 This option reduces the scope of work so that the water programme sticks to the current LTP's budget.